4 Decades of AI Compute

 For Individuals

-- Rate of progress shows that numerous professions will not be automated anytime soon.
+• Rate of progress shows that numerous professions will not be automated anytime soon.
 On the other hand, even if an individual has zero risk of being fully automated, it does not guarantee that their livelihood will not be affected at all.
 This is mostly due to basic microeconomics (supply & demand).
 If 25% of your peers are automated away, there will be a high supply of people willing to or at least attempting to provide the same thing as you do.
-In other words, competition will increase and you will have to decrease your prices, regardless of whether you can be automated or not.
+In other words, competition will increase and you will have to decrease your prices, regardless of whether you can be fully automated or not.

 For Companies

-- Utilizing state-of-the-art AI is very expensive (understanding, developing, training, deploying, maintaining) for most companies but the trend clearly shows that, whatever the AI approach is, it will be a commodity in a few years.
+• Developing state-of-the-art AI is very expensive (understanding, developing, training, deploying, maintaining) for most companies but the trend clearly shows that, whatever the AI approach is, it will be a commodity in a few years.
 One effective way to ride this wave smoothly by staying in the sweet spot is to combine domain expertise with AI to create competitive advantage.
 Industry knows that some computer science grad student will find a smart way to scale the AI computation and the domain expertise will be obsolete at some point but that is not happening this quarter.

 For Policymakers